 2. Cedar oil

-A non-toxic essential oil for cats but hated by fleas, cedar oil can be effective natural flea repellent.
+A non-toxic essential oil for cats but hated by fleas, cedar oil can be an effective natural flea repellent.
 You can spray the oil directly into your feline's coat or use a comb, however a popular use is to create your own natural flea collar by placing or soaking the cedar oil on a collar.

 You can even get a bit fancier and combine a few oils to create an essential oil collar.
 Why not pair 1 drop of cedar oil, with a drop of lavender, thyme or citronella essential oil?
 A teaspoon of alcohol such as vodka and vegetable oil can also act as supporting ingredients.